cilium/cilium/README.rst

 4.14.x).

-Many Linux distributions including CoreOS, Debian, Docker's LinuxKit, Fedora, and Ubuntu already ship kernel versions >= 4.8.x.
+Many Linux distributions including CoreOS, Debian, Docker's LinuxKit, Fedora, openSUSE and Ubuntu already ship kernel versions >= 4.8.x.
 You can check your Linux kernel version by running ``uname -a``.
 If you are not yet running a recent enough kernel, check the Documentation of your Linux distribution on how to run Linux kernel 4.9.x or later.